An emergency fund is money you save and put aside to cover a financial shock. This could be losing your job, or a large, unexpected expense.

 How much you need and what an ‘emergency’ is will depend on your situation.
 Here are some steps to get started.

-Decide how much you need
+1. Decide how much you need

-It’s generally recommended that an emergency fund be equivalent to about three months’ worth of living expenses.
+It’s recommended you have around 3 months’ worth of living expenses in an emergency fund.
 So if your monthly outgoings – including rent or mortgage and all other expenses – are £2,000, you should aim to have at least £6,000 set aside.

 - job loss